 Terry was an attorney who practiced law in New York City, Los Angeles and Portland, Maine, prior to becoming a mindfulness therapist, academic and counsellor.

 This online workshop will give you instant access to 5+ hours of video content, accessible via streaming on our website.
-You can view the course content in your own time and re-watch as many times as you like.
+You can view the course content in your own time, there is no time limit on access.